zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-google.md

 [APZ 83.1] (# apz83.1) # apz83.1 .ref .apz} "All consciousnesses are
 The Blessed One knows the Four Noble Truths as consecration.
 How Does the Blessed One know the Four Noble Truths as consecrated?
-This The Blessed One preached, “MahaNeni, Idin Rupupaya (ii) Consciousness exists.
+This The Blessed One preached, "MahaNeni, Idin Rupupaya (ii) Consciousness exists.
 Transformation into image growth Comes in abundance. (iii) Mahaneni, Idin Vedanupaya or (here (ii) applied Should.)
 Mahanai, then there is Sankarupaya or consciousness.